scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 so-called contaminated normal :cite:`20000755025`:cite:`tan1982sampling`.
 This distribution is also bell-shaped and symmetrical but it has slightly heavier tails when compared to the standard normal curve.
 That is, it contains outliers.
 Consider the distributions in Figure :ref:`contnorm`.
-The variance of a normal distribution is 1 but the variance of the contaminated normal is 10.9!
+The variance of the normal distribution is 1 but the variance of the contaminated normal is 10.9!

 .. figure:: cont_norm.png
    :scale: 50%